A luminous and young galaxy at z=12.33 revealed by a JWST/MIRI detection of H{\alpha} and [OIII]: Spectroscopic redshift and line measurements

 {\bf Emission line fitting and line ratios:} A single Gaussian function was used to fit the H$\alpha$ line assuming negligible contribution from the [NII] doublet.
 In the case of the [OIII] doublet, we perform a simultaneous two-Gaussian fitting.
 During this procedure we assume the same line-width for the two lines (leaving it as a free parameter) and fix the 5007/4959 peak line ratio to 3.
 We use a Levenberg-Marquardt algorithm to perform non-linear least-square minimization (using the {\sc lmfit} function).
 The measured line-widths are consistent with the instrumental resolution\cite{Kendrew2015} of $R\equiv\Delta\lambda/\lambda\approx81$ around the position of the [OIII] doublet (vs $R\approx83$ from the measured line-width) and 132 around H$\alpha$ (with a slightly wider measured line-width corresponding to $R\approx103$).

 To infer an upper limit on the H$\beta$ line flux density, we assume the 2.5$\sigma$ r.m.s value as the upper limit for the line peak and the same line-width as the [OIII]5007\AA\ line, which is determined by the line spread function of the instrument.
 This is a reasonable assumption since the lines are very close in wavelength space and thus the spectral resolution is expected to be very similar.
 This results in a H$\beta$ line flux upper limit of $\rm 2.0\times10^{-18}\,\rm\,erg\,s^{-1}\,cm^{-2}$.
 Alternatively, the H$\beta$ line flux density was inferred from the detected H$\alpha$ line.
 In the case of a dust-free environment and Case B recombination-line radiation (see details in ref.\cite{Osterbrock2006}), the expected H$\alpha$-to-H$\beta$ line ratio is 2.85 for $n_e=10^4\,\rm cm^{-3}$ and $T_e=10,000\,$K (note that this ratio does not change significantly for other values of density and temperature).
 Under these assumptions, we estimate an integrated line flux density of $\rm 0.9\times10^{-18}\,\rm\,erg\,s^{-1}\,cm^{-2}$.
-We adopt this value along the paper since we do not expect a significant dust attenuation for this galaxy (based on the SED fitting results discussed above, the dust continuum ALMA constraints\cite{Bakx2023}, and the blue UV slope\cite{Castellano2024}), but it should be formally considered as upper limit since the H$\beta$ line would be fainter in the case of appreciable dust attenuation.
+We adopt this value along the paper since we do not expect a significant dust attenuation for this galaxy (based on the SED fitting results, the dust continuum ALMA constraints\cite{Bakx2023}, and the blue UV slope\cite{Castellano2024}).
+Actually, adopting the Calzetti attenuation law\cite{2000ApJ...533..682C} and dust extinction values of $\rm A_V\approx0.1-0.3$ -- similar to the SED fitting results described below -- would decrease the estimated H$\beta$ line flux only by $\lesssim10\%$.

+Finally, a $2.5\sigma$ upper limit for the [SII] doublet was derived using the local r.m.s value around $8.97\,\micron$ and adopting a line-width 5\% narrower than the H$\alpha$ line (following the expected spectral response of the instrument\cite{Kendrew2015}).
+All these measurements are reported in Table \ref{tab:simple-table}.